 Of all the things Fender is known for, perhaps it is their unmistakable clean sound that really lets you hear every note with amazing detail.
 The Fender Twin Reverb is a good example of this, but it is also known for something else: being incredibly heavy, due to its all-tube design as well as the high power handling 12 in speakers in its guitar combo form.

 Enter the Fender Champion 100, a solid-state Fender monster that evokes the same sound and spirit of Fender’s classic blackface designs, without all the weight and hassle.
-Oh, and it also costs less at under $500.
+Oh, and it’s also super affordable.

 While the Champion 100 appears to almost be an exact copy of a Twin Reverb upon first glance, a look into the controls onboard reveal that this amp has a lot more going on than meets the eye.
 The first channel is intended to sound like any Fender clean channel, but also features a multi-effects knob and a tap tempo feature.